Appearance

 Authentication

 To use the SDK, you need to authenticate using an access token.
-You may use your personal access token found on the PlanQK welcome page, or you can generate dedicated access tokens here.
-This token can be set in two ways:
+You may use your personal access token found on the PLANQK welcome page, or you can generate dedicated access tokens.

-Automatically, by logging in through the PlanQK CLI.
+Automatically, by logging in through the PLANQK CLI.
 The command to login via CLI is

 planqk login -t <your_access_token>